 The mid level message defines technical structure and how it works.

-The third level message defines key product and locations for product implementation.
+The third level message defines key products and locations for implementation.

 Another message needed to be decided upon.
 It would be the message for people.
 It would be specifically developed for PowerPoint (pitch) and would apply equally to multiple countries and problems.

 That message is the value proposition.
 Why separate when you can integrate?
 “Working Together We Will Build a Better World for Future Generations.”
 Why use one language when we need more than one?